Cultural history and botany in a beautiful setting

 The Castle Garden becomes the new botanical garden

-By 1807, all of the plants had been moved to the new gardens opened on 21 May, 100 years after Linneaus' birth.
+By 1807, all of the plants had been moved to the new gardens opened on 21 May, 100 years after Linnaeus' birth.
 The castle gardens were designed in the Baroque style by architect Carl Hårleman in the 1750s.
-The king also donated money for the construction of the Linnaeanum, the building which houses the Botanical Garden's Orangery.
+The king also donated money for the construction of the Linneanum, the building which houses the Botanical Garden's Orangery.

 During the 19th and 20th centuries, the Botanical Gardens have been extended a number of times and new, more functional greenhouses have been added.
 The gardens' primary purpose is still to serve the research and academic communities.
 Over time, it has become ever more open to the public and taken on more purposes, such as the conservation of biodiversity.
 The gardens also function today as a living plant museum with more than 100,000 visitors each year.